Bears clinch NFC North with 24-17 victory over Packers

 For a team that came into the season with four straight last-place finishes, it’s quite a turnaround.
 But with the hiring of coach Matt Nagy and trade for Khalil Mack in a busy offseason, the Bears made a huge jump.

+“You could feel it all year long that we knew we had the talent,” Nagy said.

+The Bears blew a 20-point lead in a season-opening loss at Green Bay, with an injured Rodgers rallying the Packers.
+But they’ve been climbing since.

-Trubisky gave them a 21-14 lead early in the fourth quarter with a 13-yard pass to Trey Burton in the left side of the end zone.
+Trubisky gave the Bears a 21-14 lead early in the fourth quarter with a 13-yard pass to Trey Burton in the left side of the end zone.

 After stopping the Packers, Tarik Cohen returned a punt 44 yards to the 15.
 But he stepped out of bounds a yard short on a third-and-5 at the 10 when he easily could have gotten the first down.